monilj/Krossover-cucumber-protractor/README.md

 // Step Definitions
 Step definitions is where Gherkin's *documentation* turned into an actual *automated tests*.

+//package.json
+A package.json file contains meta data about project/module.
+It includes the list of dependencies to install from npm when running npm install

+## Steps to run project
 Create a folder at the same loction where protractor is installed and save all three files (config file,feature file and spec file) in that folder
 Protractor is installed in C:\Users\[User_name]\AppData\Roaming\npm\node_modules this location.
 Got to \protractor\folder_name